btnguyenPersonal/edit/README.md

 - visual > <

 ## TODO
-- commenting, and comment highlighting
+- if file not found guard against that
 - indenting
-- if file not found guard against that
 - dot command
+- ctrl o, i really
+  - maybe have file stack on right side? might be cool
+- commenting, and comment highlighting
 - gf
 - fileExplorer (current one is trash) actually make it good now
 - dt, df,